Overview

 Identity Providers

-We allow users to authenticate with an external provider account, such as a Google account or an Apple account.
+We allow users to authenticate with external provider accounts, such as with their Google account or Apple account.

 select one or several providers